Cash is a critical resource for all businesses. Managing your cash well can create a competitive advantage for the business.

 Cash Management can be broken down into two key areas:

-- Balances (bank balances resulting from the flows).
+- Balances (bank balances resulting from the transactions).

-For flows, treasurers ensure that payments and collections are managed efficiently i.e. at low all in cost and with minimal risk i.e. with effective controls in place to limit the risks of errors and fraud.
+For transactions (also known as flows), treasurers ensure that payments and collections are managed efficiently i.e. at low all in cost and with minimal risk i.e. with effective controls in place to limit the risks of errors and fraud.
 This is often achieved through centralisation of treasury operations and technology.

 For balances, treasurers generally concentrate cash as far as possible to minimise the idle balances (cash that cannot be deployed) and distribute borrowing (borrowing from third parties when cash is available elsewhere), to reduce the need for borrowing.